 Wait upon the Lord and engage Him in effectual fervent prayers.
 God’s grace and mercy are still available for all sincere seekers.

-Cry unto Him like the blind Bartimaeus and the people of Isreal did.
+Cry unto Him like the blind Bartimaeus and the people of Israel did.
 Who believed that there is no other place their help can come from if not from God.

 The Psalmist says, in Psalm 121:1-2, I lift up my eyes to the mountains.
 From where does my help come?
 My help comes from the LORD, who made heaven and earth.